How to buy your home

 Right to Shared Ownership

-- A social tenant who has been in social housing for three years
+- a social tenant who has been in social housing for three years

 - local authority homes